personalrobotics/tracking/readme.md

 `src/setting.py`

-Modify the values using the `test_settings.py` script.
+Modify the values using the `test_settings.py` script which takes the rescale value as an argument.
 Slide the adjuster bars until white dots corresponding to the markers appear on a black background.

 * RESCALE: scale down
 * N, M: the row and column of the marker array